huahaofeng/v8-wiki/Cross-compiled-Build.md

 Make sure you have followed the [Patch the Chromium Toolchain step](https://github.com/v8-riscv/v8/wiki/get-the-source#patch-the-chromium-build-toolchain) on the [Get the Source](https://github.com/v8-riscv/v8/wiki/get-the-source) page.

-The applied batch will set the appropriate configuration for `riscv64`-related targets in `$V8_ROOT/v8/build/toolchain/linux/BUILD.gn`.
-By default, the RISC-V toolchain prefix (`toolprefix`)  of `gcc_toolchain("riscv64")` is set to `riscv64-linux-gnu-`.
-If on your system, the RISC-V toolchain prefix is not `riscv64-linux-gnu-`, you need to modify the setting for `toolprefix`.
+The patch defines  `riscv64` toolchain configurations in `$V8_ROOT/v8/build/toolchain/linux/BUILD.gn`.
+By default, the `toolprefix`  of `gcc_toolchain("riscv64")` is set to `riscv64-linux-gnu-`.
+If your system uses a different RISC-V toolchain prefix, the setting for `toolprefix` needs to be manually updated.
 For instance, if your RISCV toolchain has the prefix of `riscv64-unknown-linux-gnu`, then make the following changes to `$V8_ROOT/v8/build/toolchain/linux/BUILD.gn`
 ```
 gcc_toolchain("riscv64") {
   toolprefix = "riscv64-unknown-linux-gnu"
   ...
 ```

-### Build v8 for RISC-V Simulation of an x86-64 Host
+### Cross-compile v8 as RISC-V binary on an x86-64 Host

 #### Configure with GN

 The following commands build an riscv64 executable for v8 .
-We use gn to configure the debug build as such:
+We use `gn` to configure the debug build as such:

 ```
 gn gen out/riscv64.native.debug --args='is_component_build=false is_debug=true target_cpu="riscv64" v8_target_cpu="riscv64" use_goma=false goma_dir="None" treat_warnings_as_errors=false'